-Enterprise networks require a lot of planning and action behind the scenes.
-Especially in larger networks with thousands of users and devices, the maintenance of networks can become overwhelming.
 Network automation tools alleviate some of these pains by automating administrative actions like device and software management, configuration, deployment, testing, and security updates.
-Read on to learn more about how network automation tools help and some of the top tools on the market for 2021.
+Read on to learn more about how network automation tools help, and to learn about some of the top tools on the market.

 Read Next: Creating a Network Audit Checklist